-Planning a wedding may seem like an overwhelming task.
-There are tons of plans to manage and so many schedules to coordinate…it may seem like you’ll never get everything accomplished.
+Planning a wedding may seem overwhelming!
+There are tons of plans to manage and so many schedules to coordinate…it may seem like you’ll never get everything done in time.
 Even with the help of family and friends, you can sometimes find yourself feeling like you are on your own.
 Rest assured, many brides and grooms have these feelings leading up to their big day.

 Here’s some good news: it is very possible to reduce, if not eliminate the stress of planning your wedding.
 Over the years, we have found that there are three major issues that seem to cause the bulk of the stress on many soon-to-be-wed couples: having an unclear wedding vision, stress from unexpected expenses, and feeling overwhelmed with the planning.
 Following these three steps may truly make your wedding day stress-free!